monarch-initiative/semsimian/README.md

 ### Building for Mac ARM M1 architectures

-If a `import rustsim` results in a `ImportError` warning about incompatible architecture, try the following:
+If a `import semsimian` results in a `ImportError` warning about incompatible architecture, try the following:
 - Install `conda`.
 [This guide may be helpful.](https://towardsdatascience.com/how-to-manage-conda-environments-on-an-apple-silicon-m1-mac-1e29cb3bad12)
 - Set up a virtual environment with `conda` so that your Python build is aligned with your processor architecture (in this case, ARM).
 Try something like: